dreamshader/ATmega_DS18x20_Tester/README.md

  - Device scan
  - Save settings
  - Set to defaults
- - Exit menu

 ***Brightness:*** by turning the dig right or left the brightnes of the LCD is increased resp. decreased.
-This setting may be stored in EEPROM.
+This setting may be stored in the EEPROM.

 ***Contrast:*** by turning the dig right or left the contrast of the LCD is increased resp. decreased.
-This setting may be stored in EEPROM.
+This setting may be stored in the EEPROM.
 *hint: by holding the button for about 5 seconds in idle mode this menu item is entered automatically to give you a chance to adjust contrast even if nothing is readable on the LCD.*

 ***Swap dig A/B:*** this is useful because there seems to be no standard which pins of the dig are A and B. So it may occur, that these pins are swapped.
 This setting swaps the pins in the software, too.
-This setting may be stored in EEPROM.
+This setting may be stored in the EEPROM.
-hint: you have to restart the tester module to take effect on this setting.
+hint: to take effect for this setting a powercycle of the module is required.
 Don't forget to save the setting first.

  ***1W bus:*** this choice enters a small submenu with options "power on" and "power off" the bus.

+***Power safe mode:*** this has no effect, yet.
+It's an idea for further enhancement.

+***Device scan:*** searches the first Device on the 1 wire bus.

+***Save settings:*** store settings to the EEPROM to make them permanent.
+Note: all changes, except the contrast settings if entered in immediate mode (by holding the button for about 5 seconds) are only used until powering off the module.
+It's recommended you save changes made to EEPROM.

+***Set to defaults:*** all settings are set to factory defaults.

 > Written with [StackEdit](https://stackedit.io/).